Prodigy-Hacking/ProdigyMathGameHacking/README.md

 # Attention
 ## Prodigy, as we hoped, is now fighting back.
 They have created more anti-cheats.
 Some hacks may not be accessible.
 Any questions can be answered at our [Discord](https://discord.gg/9cKMgMv).

+# Everyone!
+Stop freaking out about Prodigy patching our hacks!
+In the new instructional video (Link below) we have a way to bypass Prodigy's patches!
+Any questions, again, can be answered at the Discord server.
+If you are under 13, contact us in the issues section or via email.

 # **Important Announcement**